-The legality of the shares of Common Stock offered in the Common Stock Offering will be passed upon for the Company by Elias, Matz, Tiernan & Herrick L.L.P., Washington, D.C.
-Certain legal matters in connection with the Common Stock Offering will be passed upon for the Common Stock Underwriters by Simpson Thacher & Bartlett (a partnership which includes professional corporations), New York, New York.
+The validity of the Junior Subordinated Debentures and the Guarantee will be passed upon for the Company and the Trust by Elias, Matz, Tiernan & Herrick L.L.P., Washington, D.C. and for the Underwriters by Simpson Thacher & Bartlett (a partnership which includes professional corporations), New York, New York.
+Certain United States federal income taxation matters also will be passed upon for the Company and the Trust by Elias, Matz, Tiernan & Herrick L.L.P., Washington, D.C.
+Certain matters of Delaware law relating to the validity of the Capital Securities will be passed upon for the Trust by Richards, Layton & Finger, Wilmington, Delaware.